 The metropolitan heart of Kansai

-Japan's second smallest prefecture is the economic and commercial hub of the Kansai region, driven by it's kaleidoscopic capital city Osaka.
+Japan's second smallest prefecture is the economic and commercial hub of the Kansai region.

-Osaka Prefecture lies at the center of the Kansai region and has one of Japan’s highest population densities, despite being its second smallest prefecture.
+Osaka Prefecture lies at the center of the Kansai region and has one of Japan’s highest population densities.
 It’s dominated by the futuristic neon spectacle of its capital city Osaka, and functions as the main gateway to the surrounding region via the Kansai International Airport.

 As the prefectural capital, the city is home to numerous tourist attractions that could easily take up an entire day of exploring.
 Start your day with a stroll on the grounds of Osaka Castle.
 With over 500 years of history the castle serves as one of the most important historical landmarks in the entire prefecture.

 A short train ride away are the entertainment districts of Dotonbori and Shinsaibashi, where tourists can gorge themselves on all of what “Japan’s Kitchen” has to offer.
 First timers shouldn’t miss out on Kushikatsu, Okonomiyaki, and Takoyaki to name a few.
 Don’t forget to snap a photo in front of the giant Glico man while you’re there.

 Arguably one of the best night views you’ll find in the city is right at Umeda Sky Building.
 Located nearby Osaka Station, this is an attraction not for the faint of heart.
 Watch the busy streets of Osaka from above as the sunset caps off your day of exploring.

 To see a more rustic side of Osaka prefecture, there are a handful of outdoor trails that await nature lovers.